NICTA/MLSS/README.md

 # tuple (immutable ordered sequence)
 ages = (18, 21, 28, 21, 22, 18, 19, 34, 9)

+# Note you can't change the contents of a tuple

 # set (mutable, unordered, no duplicates)
 uniqueAges = set(ages)
 uniqueAges.add(18) # already in set, no effect uniqueAges.remove(21)

+# testing set membership (very fast)
+if 18 in uniqueAges:
+    print('There is an 18-year-old present!')

+# sorting a list
+sorted(beatles) # returns a new sorted list beatles.sort() # in-place - changes beatles list

+# Sorting a set returns a list
+orderedUniqueAges = sorted(uniqueAges)

-# no guaranteed order when iterating over a set
+# There is no guaranteed order when iterating over a set
 for thisAge in uniqueAges:
     print(thisAge)

-# testing set membership
-if 18 in uniqueAges:
-    print('There is an 18-year-old present!')

-# sorting
-beatles.sort() # in-place
-orderedUniqueAges = sorted(uniqueAges) # new list
+# Instead iterate over the sorted set:
+for age in sorted(uniqueAges):
+    print(age)

 # dict - mapping unique keys to values
 netWorth = {}